-Bed bugs size ranges from 2.5mm in infancy to 4.5mm in adulthood.
+The size of bed bugs ranges from 2.5mm in infancy to 4.5mm in adulthood.
 Identifying bed bugs relies on recognizing their oval shape, length, and rusty brown colour.
-While usually flat, bed bugs size increases as they drink blood, growing longer and fuller in shape.
+While usually flat, the size of bed bugs increases as they drink blood.
+When this occurs, they grow longer and fuller in shape.
 Identifying bed bugs can also be done by looking for reddish brown stains or eggs on your bed sheets.

 A thorough inspection is necessary in order to locate the harbourage areas.
 Vacuuming the harbourage areas will help collect the eggs and live bed bugs, followed by a treatment with a residual pesticide.
 Dusts can be used in void spaces such as behind electrical face plates.

 I called these guys at about 7pm on a Sunday night and by 11pm the ant nest in the wall of my house was dead and no ants have been seen since.
 I didn't meet the tech personally but he was very professional on the phone and easy to deal with.

 - Campbell Jamieson

 - Stephen Green